 Step #8 - Add the refrigerated chicken breasts.

 This is the last step before you get to thoroughly enjoy this little bit of comfort.
 Remove the pan from the oven and add the chicken breasts (skin side up) on top of everything else.
 Cover it again and return it to the oven for about 20-25 minutes.
 The thickest part of the chicken breast should register 160°F on an instant-read thermometer.

 Although this Chicken in White Wine Sauce recipe takes a little bit of time and a lot of chopping, it is so worth it in the end.
-I’ve always found that fresh produce sets recipes apart from a humdrum meal and adds a wholesome aspect to any dish.
-Believe it or not, with this healthy recipe, you can have all the “comfort and cozy” you desire on an Autumn Day.
+I've always found that fresh produce sets recipes apart from a humdrum meal and adds a wholesome aspect to any dish.
+Believe it or not, with this healthy recipe, you can have all the "comfort and cozy" you desire on a cold Wintry Day.

 Click on these links to take you to a few of my other comfort food recipes.